numericube/ansible-django-bootstrap/README.md

 # Customizing Bootstrap

-If you wish to edit some variables, components or just add your own ones right into the Bootstrap library, you can do it in the `site_variables.less` or the `site_components.less` files that are inside the `less/` folder of the library.
+If you wish to edit some variables, components or just add your own ones right into the Bootstrap library, you can do it in the `site_variables.less` or the `site_components.less` files that are inside the `assets/` folder of the Django project.

 As these files have already been included into the Bootstrap core file, you don't have to do so yourself : their contents will be parsed while the Bootstrap compilation runs.